The Best Change of Address Checklist of 2022

 It will take a week after your change of address request has been submitted before you can see the effect.
 Your current location, the season, the number of pending requests, and many other factors will affect the main processing time.
 It can take up to three days to process the old address and also up to three days to work on the new address request, that’s how the seven-day duration is what it takes to see the effect.
 Your request can, however, be processed much faster if it is a local change of address.

 How many Days can I wait to do a Change of Address in advance?

 There are many different opinions as to how far in advance you should opt for a change of address when relocating home.
 It is recommended by some experts that you do the COA at least 14days before you relocate so that you will receive your new mail in your new home when you arrive.
 Although this advice sounds cool, it is also possible to miss out on some mail during the entire relocation process.
 The main importance of changing your address before relocation day is to avoid forgetting about it due to the many tasks you have to do mostly at once.
-It is important to follow your relocation checklist, so as not to forget any important task during the hectic moving processes.
+It is important to follow your moving checklist, so as not to forget any important task during the hectic moving processes.

 Frequently Asked Questions